 Jamboard is a free app that lets you handwrite online.
 It also lets you add images and typed text.
 It is a digital replacement for a whiteboard and goes beyond a whiteboard in new and useful ways as you’ll see later in this article.

-For live online lessons, you can write on Jamboard while sharing your screen.
-To create recorded video lessons, you can record your screen while working through the lesson Jamboard.
+For a live online lesson, you can write on Jamboard while sharing your screen.
+To create a recorded video lesson, you can record your screen while working through the lesson Jamboard.